Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 There are some mappings that are mandatory.
 The minimum set of them is that a Time and a Measurement mapping are defined.

 For the molecule mapping an excel column can be selected.
-Alternatively the user can select from a a dropdown menu of the available molecules from the project or even specify a not yet existing molecule manually.
+Alternatively the user can select from a a dropdown menu of the available molecules from the project or even specify a not yet existing molecule manually, by clicking "Edit manually" under "Edit extra fields".

 A column can be selected to a mapping only once, so when an excel column is selected for a specific mapping it automatically becomes no longer available on the drop down menus for other mappings.
 There is only one exception to this rule: the unit column for the measurement can also be mapped as the unit column for the corresponding error.